 Why it isn’t necessary to buy a mirrorless camera

 The only reason to really make this change is because you want to.
 Personally, I am not an innovator or early adopter.
 Have you heard of the 5 types of adopters?
 They are as follows: 1.
 Innovators, 2.
 Early adopters, 3. early majority 4. late majority, and 5. laggards.
 I am definitely an early majority.
 Meaning I wait until the bugs are all done and the technology (be it a phone, computer, camera, etc.) has become a little more mainstream.
 I’m not exactly a late adopter, but early majority is my sweet spot.
 Once I’m sure there are others who have tried and enjoyed the product, especially as it relates to my life or my field of practice, then I will give up my hard earned money for the item…in this case a camera.
-Plus, the DSLR can still stand up to so much abuse (ask me about the 8 original DSLR cameras I still have from 9 years ago (!!!!!!!) in a high school classroom where 80 newbie photographers each year
+Plus, the DSLR can still stand up to so much abuse (ask me about the 8 original DSLR cameras I still have from 9 years ago (!!!!!!!) in a high school classroom where 80 newbie photographers each year misuse them).

 A big drawback of a mirrorless cameras for me is that I prefer looking through the DSLR viewfinder (which is a true mirror reflection) and not the EVF (electronic viewfinder) of a mirrorless camera.
 It is tricky for me to look at a digital screen instead of the “real” world and during a shoot my eyes tend to get a bit tired, especially if it is a long wedding day.
 I’ve also seen some pro photographers shoot through the back of the camera monitor (much like an iPhone) and it drives me crazy!
 One, it doesn’t look very professional, and two you are not getting a good read on your exposure since we all know how much the bright sun can change what you are seeing then we can assume your exposure will not be correct.
 But there are, of course, reasons when it might make sense.